melo484b/flag-flipper/README.md

 M: Mute audio<br>
 ## Mechanics:
 Player has a maximum of 3 jumps<br>
-A jump regenerates every half second, or when the player presses reverse (R) After 20 seconds the obstacles speed up significantly
+A jump regenerates every half second, or when the player presses reverse (R)<br>
+After 20 seconds the obstacles speed up significantly